drakkan/sftpgo/README.md

 Before starting `sftpgo` a dataprovider must be configured.

-Sample SQL scripts to create the required database structure can be found inside the source tree [sql](./sql "sql") directory.
-The SQL scripts filename's is, by convention, the date as `YYYYMMDD` and the suffix `.sql`.
+SQL scripts to create the required database structure can be found inside the source tree [sql](./sql "sql") directory.
+The SQL scripts filename is, by convention, the date as `YYYYMMDD` and the suffix `.sql`.
 You need to apply all the SQL scripts for your database ordered by name, for example `20190828.sql` must be applied before `20191112.sql` and so on.

 The `sftpgo` configuration file contains the following sections: